arezaprast/all-modules/README.md

-# DQLab - All Modules Class
+# DQLab - All Modules